singleboat/Algorithm-Implemntation/README.md

 # Algorithm-Implemntation
-the implementation of some algorithm I used or I was interested in
+the implementation of some algorithm I used in my homework or project, or I was interested in